go-ozzo/ozzo-validation/README.md

 ### Validation Errors

-The `validation.ValidateStruct` method returns validation errors found in struct fields in terms of `validation.Errors` which is a map of fields and their corresponding errors.
+The `ozzo.ValidateStruct` method returns validation errors found in struct fields in terms of `ozzo.Errors` which is a map of fields and their corresponding errors.
 Nil is returned if validation passes.

-By default, `validation.Errors` uses the struct tags named `json` to determine what names should be used to represent the invalid fields.
+By default, `ozzo.Errors` uses the struct tags named `json` to determine what names should be used to represent the invalid fields.
 The type also implements the `json.Marshaler` interface so that it can be marshaled into a proper JSON object.
 For example,